Regions of the Czech Republic

 Institutions of higher education – type, number of students:

-branches and dislocated workplaces of four public universities and regional workplaces of two private colleges, dozens to several hundred students (official numbers are not publicly accessible)
+branches and dislocated workplaces of four public universities and regional workplaces of two private colleges, dozens to several hundred students (official numbers are not publicly accessible), the primary fields of study are economics, engineering, environmental studies, finance and management

 Sectors in which the region excels:

-mechanical engineering and custom metalworking, automotive Industry, traditional Industries – glass, ceramics, porcelain, other non-metal mineral products, power industry and use of renewable energy sources, spas and tourism, beverage production
+mechanical engineering and custom metalworking, electrical engineering, automotive industry, traditional industries (glass, ceramics, porcelain, other non-metal mineral products), power industry and use of renewable energy sources, processing of secondary raw materials – advanced recycling technologies, production of rubber and plastic products, spa industry and tourism, beverage production, chemistry

 Note: *preliminary data